devph-io/food-delivery/README.md

-Food delivery services (native app)
+Food Delivery Services (MERN Stack)

 ## License
 Food Delivery Services is freely available for free non-commercial use, and may be redistributed under these conditions.
 For commercial queries, please drop an e-mail at admin[at]devph[dot]io.
 We will send the detail agreement to you.